Category Archives: Local SEO

 Think of Google Posts as social media for your Google Business profile.
 While they don’t directly impact rankings, they can affect engagement.

 If you are unsure how to create a Google Post, follow this guide.
 You’ll find the process simple and something you can do within minutes.
-You can even attach a call now button or sign-up button to get immediate conversions.

 Ranking Outside Your Main Service Area

-HVAC contractors often ask me about ranking in cities outside of their main service area.
+HVAC contractors often ask me about ranking in cities outside their primary service area.
 For example, a company with an address in Frisco might ask about ranking in Dallas.
-Unfortunately, Google Maps always prioritizes businesses with a physical location close to the searcher’s location.

 Their criteria are based on storefront businesses where customers must walk or drive to the exact location to use services or purchase goods.
 This doesn’t help service area businesses like HVAC companies, who travel to people’s homes to perform services.